JacobFuller65/NBAcomparisons/README.md

 ## Usage Rate:

+Usage rate is a stat that hels show how much a team leans on a player to create offense.

 How many of possessions ended in said player's hands

 Percentage of possesions ending in a shot, turnover, or free throw.

+USG%=100×
+Minutes×(TeamFGA+0.44×TeamFTA+TeamTOV)
+(FGA+0.44×FTA+TOV)×(TeamMinutes)

+* It estimates the percentage of team plays that ended with that player shooting, getting fouled (and taking free throws), or turning it over while they were on the court.

+* So if a guy has a 30% usage rate, roughly 30% of his team’s offensive possessions while he's on the floor end with him making a "usage action" (shot, FT, TO).
+​

 Pros:

+* Great for understanding a player’s role—stars usually have high usage rates.

+Contextualizes Volume

+* Helps explain why some players have high raw stats—they're just getting more touches.

+Identifying Playmakers

+* Useful to separate role players from primary ball-handlers/scorers.

+Highlights System Fit

+* Tells you how a player might function in a different system—low-usage scorers might thrive in higher-usage roles, and vice versa.

 Cons:

 ## Net Rating: